mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 manually created or the used specified with `authentication_user` should have the grants required to do so.

-## `authentication_key_file`
+## `authentication_key_id`

-- **Type**: Path
+- **Type**: string
 - **Mandatory**: No
 - **Default**: `""`

-The file from which the encryption key, using which the NoSQL account information should be encrypted with when stored in the MariaDB server, should be read.
+The encryption key ID, using which the NoSQL account information should be encrypted with when stored in the MariaDB server.
+If an encryption key ID is given, the encryption key manager in MaxScale must also be enabled.

-If a relative path is provided, it is prefixed with the module config directory, which by default is `/etc/maxscale.modules.d`.

-The key must be specified in hexadecimal format and can be generated, for instance, with `openssl rand -hex 32`.
+The encryption key must be a 256-bit key.
+Keys of shorter length are rejected as invalid encryption keys.

 ## `authentication_user`